 Click “Next”.

-The account creation was successful.
-Enter the task you want to perform on Skyvern.
+My account was successfully created.
+I entered the task I wanted to complete in Skyvern.
 In this example, I entered 'Search for 'Nikkei Stock Average' in Google Finance.
-The task will be completed when you get the latest closing price,' and clicked the paper airplane icon on the right.
+The task will be completed once the latest closing price is obtained,' and clicked the paper airplane icon on the right.

 The AI will automatically convert it into a Skyvern task format.
-Check that the URL and instructions are as intended, then click 'Run.'
+Check that the URL and instructions are correct, then click 'Run.'

 The task has been created.
 Click 'View'.

-The task will be in a 'running' state, and you will be able to see the AI's operation in real time.
+The task is in 'running' state, and you can see the AI's operation in real time.

 The task was completed in about 5 minutes.
-The closing price information of the Nikkei Stock Average was properly extracted under the name 'latest_closing_price'.
-The number of steps required to complete the task was 2, and the number of actions was 4.
-The fee for the cloud version of Skyvern is
+The closing price information for the Nikkei Stock Average was properly extracted under the name 'latest_closing_price.'
+The task required two steps and four actions.
+The cost of the cloud version of Skyvern is

-The actions performed by Skyvern are displayed in the bottom right, and clicking them will show a screenshot of the action taken.
-This is useful for quickly identifying which action failed when a task doesn't work properly.
-In this case, the two actions 'Text input' and 'Click' were marked as 'Fail' for some reason, but the operation was successful.
+The actions performed by Skyvern are displayed in the bottom right corner, and clicking them will display a screenshot of the action.
+This is useful for quickly identifying which action failed if the task doesn't work properly.
+In this case, two actions, 'Text Input' and 'Click,' were marked as 'Fail' for some reason, but they were successful.

-In the 'Recording' tab, you can see the entire operation by AI in video format.
-According to the video time, it seems that it took the AI 4 minutes and 17 seconds to complete the task.
+The 'Recording' tab allows you to watch a video of the entire AI operation.
+According to the video time, it took the AI 4 minutes and 17 seconds to complete the task.

-In 'Parameters', you can check the parameters that were set during operation.
+In 'Parameters', you can check the parameters set during operation.
 If the task fails, you can edit these parameters and run it again.

 The 'Diagnostics' tab stores data on the processing performed internally by Skyvern.
-Looking at 'LLM Request (Raw)', it appears that OpenAI's GPT-4o mini model is running behind Skyvern.
+Looking at 'LLM Request (Raw),' it appears that OpenAI's GPT-4o mini model is running behind the scenes.

-Skyvern itself does not have built-in AI, so if you self-host Skyvern, you will need to prepare some kind of AI yourself.
+Skyvern itself does not have built-in AI, so if you self-host Skyvern, you will need to provide some kind of AI yourself.
 According to the documentation, the supported AI models are as follows:

 OpenAI: 'gpt4-turbo' 'gpt-4o' 'gpt-4o-mini'